 Your lender also wants to make sure you have a reserve.
 After all, if you do not have anything saved up in a rainy day fund, you could face a potential foreclosure in the event something happens, such as a job loss.
 Therefore, while your condo may not require you to have a reserve fund, the bank almost surely will want to see one.

-Depending on banks they typically like to see that you have enough liquidity to cover at least one year of mortgage and monthly maintenance fees after your down payment and closing costs are paid.
+Depending on banks they typically like to see that you have enough liquidity to cover at least one year of the mortgage and monthly maintenance fees after your down payment and closing costs are paid.

 Your lender will likely allow this money to come from elsewhere, such as a relative’s gift.
 However, a bank is going to want to make sure you have some post-closing liquidity on your own, and that you meet its other requirements, such as its debt-to-income ratio.